src-d/blog/content/post/codesent.md

 The columns represent the sum of all the positive and negative sentiments together with the final sentiment value.
 Some of the projects appeared to be negative and some positive.
-We'll see why later, and now let's look at the promised sentiment plot through time.
+We'll see why later.
+Let's look at the promised sentiment plot through time now.

 {{% caption src="/post/codesent/golang-sentiment-black.png" %}}
 golang/go sentiment through time.
 {{% /caption %}}

 Can we conclude anything useful from this?
 Unfortunately, no, there are no clear trends or periods.
-It is too many different comments.
-Maybe we will have more luck with monorepos, that is those with a single main contributor.
-For now, it is more fun to inspect the most negative and positive examples of comments on Golang source code.
+There are too many different comments.
+Maybe we will have more luck with repositories with a single main contributor.
+For now, it is more fun to inspect the most negative and positive examples of comments on Go source code.
 Negative:

 ```go
 // It is low-level, old, and unused by Go's current HTTP stack